 WEBELOS ADVENTURE OPPORTUNITIES

-- Adventures In Science – Your chance to be a Mad Scientist and participate in neat experiments!
+- Adventures In Science – Be a Mad Scientist and participate in amazing experiments!

 - Archery – Learn the techniques and skills needed to hit the mark!
 Trained instructors teach archery.

 - Aware & Care – Participate in activities that develop an awareness of individuals with disabilities.

 - BB Shooting –Shoot BB Guns on the range built just for Cub Scouts!
 Trained instructors teach this Adventure.

 - Build It – Tools are fun & making things can be great!
 Learn the proper use of tools and leave with an item you make.